-This works against you, as you promote anger in children with harsh, extreme and reactive consequences.
+This works against you, as you promote anger in children with harsh, extreme, and reactive consequences.

 We Don’t Appreciate That Angry Consequences Bring Angry Behavior.

-In fact, it’s almost always bad over the long term because our anger ends up teaching our children to choose anger in the face of frustration.
+It’s almost always bad over the long term because our anger ends up teaching our children to choose anger in the face of frustration.
 “When Dad doesn’t get what he wants, it’s okay to yell, or use profanity…or even pull out a gun to teach a lesson.”
 The silent part of this message is this: “Sweetheart, please watch carefully as I am teaching you right now how to handle your frustration…when life doesn’t give you what you want.”

 In other words, if we react to not getting what we want…we must expect our children to ‘react’ when not getting what they want.
-If we react with anger, they learn to react with anger.
+If we react with anger, we learn to react with anger.

 More on consequences can be found at www.TerrificParenting.com, as well as in next week’s column on choosing the right consequence.
 Until then, have a great week.